RahulVarunn/Web-Development-PHP/README.md

 # Web-Development-PHP

-Web project developed using Html , Css and PHP.
+Web project developed using HTML , CSS and PHP.